gooddata/gooddata-python-sdk/gooddata-sdk/docs/hugo/docs/content/en/docs/workspace-content/analytics-model/store_analytics_model_to_disk.md

 ``store_analytics_model_to_disk(workspace_id: str, path: Path = Path.cwd())``

-Store the analytics model layout in the directory for a given workspace.
+Store analytics model for a given workspace in directory hierarchy.This method does not tie the declarative analytics model to the workspace and organization, thus it is recommended for migration between workspaces.
+If you want to backup analytics model between workspaces or organizations, use store_analytics_model_to_disk.

 The directory structure below shows the output for the path set to `Path("analytics_model_location")`.

     analytics_model_location